hulufei/electron-as-browser/README.md

 Construct and style your control interface as your like.

-Then you can send actions to control the browser view, the actions can require from `control`:
+Then you can send actions to control the browser view, the actions can require from `electron-as-browser/control`:

 ```javascript
 import {